microsoft/macos-cookbook/documentation/resource_spotlight.md

 Syntax
 ------

-The most basic usage of the **spotlight** resource block declares a disk volume as the name property to **enable** metadata indexing:
+The most basic usage of the **spotlight** resource declares a disk volume as the name property to **enable** metadata indexing:

 ```ruby